Cubix1729/Simplex/README.md

 Simplex supports the UCI (Universal Chess Interface) protocol (at least the basic commands).
 It has only two UCI options:

- - `Use NNUE` to activate the experimental neural network evaluation
+ - `Use NNUE` to activate or deactivate the neural network evaluation
  - `Hash` to set the size of the transposition table (in MB)